Jchips/survey-api/README.md

 #### Features / Routes

+- Creators and admins can create/edit/delete surveys
+- Any type of user can post anonymous responses to surveys
-- Query parameter to view all surveys from a specific creator
+- There is a query parameter to view all surveys by a specific creator
 - Creators can view all the responses to a survey that they posted if they are logged in
+- Admin can view all the users (everyone)
+- Admin can delete users (everyone) that are being bad

 - What was your key takeaway?